 The festive season is a hectic time of year for everyone, including hospitality owners and managers.
-It can be incredibly difficult to juggle the needs of your staff, diners and your bottom line during this time.
+It can be incredibly difficult to juggle the needs of your staff, diners, and your bottom line during this time.

 What is the festive season?

-The festive season is a period at the end of the year marked by events such as Christmas and New Year's Day.
+The festive season is a seven-week period at the end of the year marked by events such as Christmas and New Year's Day.
 During this time, many people take time off work and travel to spend time with their families.
-For hospitality venues, it is often the busiest time of the year.

 10 ways to prepare your restaurant for the festive season

-• Only 18% of early planners said they were never fully booked in the holiday period, compared to 34% of all restaurants surveyed.
+- Only 18% of early planners said they were never fully booked in the holiday period, compared to 34% of all restaurants surveyed.

-• 82% of early planners make significantly more revenue during the festive period.
+- 82% of early planners make significantly more revenue during the festive period.

-• 10% of early planners did not say they struggled with no-shows, compared to 26% of all restaurants surveyed.
+- 10% of early planners did not say they struggled with no-shows, compared to 26% of all restaurants surveyed.

-2. Optimise your profit margins ahead of time
+2. Optimise your margins

-There is nothing better for a restaurant than increased sales and turnover, and that is exactly what the festive season provides.
+There is nothing better for a restaurant than increased sales and turnover, and that is exactly what the festive season can provide.
 However, you will not be able to make the most of it if your profit margins are not optimised.
+If you have not taken steps to boost your profit margins, all those increased sales will have a reduced effect on your business.

-If you have not taken the steps to boost your profit margins, all those increased sales will have a reduced effect on your business.
 A few simple actions can go a long way to ensuring you get even more out of the festive season.

 Some of the best ways to improve your restaurant's profit margin are:

-• Limit utility costs.
+- Limit utility costs.

 For more information, check out our complete guide to improving profit margins in your restaurant.

-3. Manage the rush
+3. Manage the rush with a smart booking system

-Table management can become trickier than usual at this time of year, with over 46% of venues agreeing it becomes more difficult.
+According to ResDiary's data, 24% of early-planning restaurants are fully booked before September.
+This means that table management can become trickier than usual at this time of year, with over 46% of venues agreeing that it becomes more difficult.
 This is not only due to more overall foot traffic but also the need to serve larger parties.

 In addition, 44% of venues said they miss out on potential bookings because staff are too busy to answer the phone.
 This represents potential lost revenue and adds to the overall stress of a busy restaurant during this period.